 This sturdy salad gets better as it sits, so you can prepare it at least an hour before serving, which makes it a good dish to grace your Labor Day spread.

-Cranberry, cannellini and flageolet are the varieties of fresh shell beans you’ll most likely find through October at farmers markets in the Bay Area.
-Curiously, they never seem to show up in grocery store produce sections, maybe because the pods tend to get soggy a couple days after harvest.
-We’re also especially fond of the deeply flavorful Marrow Fat shell beans, grown by Tierra Vegetables in Santa Rosa and are available only for a couple weeks in the fall at the CUESA farmers market at the Ferry Building.
+Cranberry, cannellini, and flageolet are the varieties of fresh shell beans you’ll most likely find through October at farmers markets in the Bay Area.
+Curiously, they never seem to show up in grocery store produce sections, maybe because the pods tend to get soggy a couple of days after harvest.
+We’re especially fond of the deeply flavorful Marrow Fat shell beans from Tierra Vegetables in Santa Rosa, which are available for only a couple of weeks in the fall, at the CUESA farmers market at the Ferry Building.

-Purslane is a thick stemmed green with tender leaves that makes for a sturdy salad that won’t wilt if assembled and dressed in advance.
-In fact this salad gets better as it sits so you can prepare up to an hour before serving.
-And purslane is a nutritional powerhouse, rich in vitamin A, antioxidants and Omega 3 fatty acids.
+Purslane is a thick-stemmed green with tender leaves that make for a sturdy salad that won’t wilt if assembled and dressed in advance, and purslane is a nutritional powerhouse, rich in vitamin A, antioxidants, and Omega 3 fatty acids.

 For the salad